 The unit comes in five dimensions, for various family needs.
 The smallest size holds 8 ounces, for the small kitchen setup.
 The largest is a 44 ounces pot, good enough for brewing in an office setup.
 Frieling comes in two finishes, brushed and polished.
 Choose the one that appeals most to you.

 The company prides itself with a two-stage, dual screen, for a perfect filtration.
 Your coffee will be properly filtered, and no grounds will pass into your cup.
 We have a full review of the Frieling here.

-El Gato Malo is a relatively new product on the market, but it’s a great contender.
+Secura is a relatively new product on the market, but it's a great contender.
 The press pot looks gorgeous, with a clean design, made with quality stainless steel.
 The unit has the same features as the big names, but at a fraction of a price.

 Overall a great product at half of the price you would pay for a Frieling.
 It's Amazon's choice for the category, so you know this is a great choice.